 The city of Osaka is vibrant and a great place for the visiting foodie.
 You can read about the many options of things to do, plus where to eat, stay and play in our Osaka guide.

 If you’re looking for cherry blossoms the place to start is Osaka Castle and its gardens.
 You’ll find blossom trees around the various city parks but some of the best places are in the suburbs, Daisen Park in Sakai or the beautiful and peaceful walk to Minoo Falls, this is why we’ve included a second day in Osaka.
-Alternative take the opportunity to add an 11th city and take a day trip to Kobe.
+Alternative take the opportunity to add an extra city and take a day trip to Kobe.
 (These are our must do activities in Kobe).

 8. Himeji (1/2 day)